radicle-dev/radicle.xyz/_guides/protocol.md

 </figure>

-Once the static key is known, a connection to the node can be initiated securely, by generating an ephemral key from the static key, using Diffie-Hellman.
+Once the static key is known, a connection to the node can be initiated securely, by generating an ephemeral key from the static key, using Diffie-Hellman.
 The last step involves the initiating node sending its own static key over the secure channel.